eslint/eslint/docs/src/rules/prefer-destructuring.md

 :::

 Alternatively, you can use separate configurations for different assignment types.
-It accepts 2 other keys instead of `array` and `object`.
+The first argument accepts two other keys instead of `array` and `object`.

 One key is `VariableDeclarator` and the other is `AssignmentExpression`, which can be used to control the destructuring requirement for each of those types independently.
-Each property accepts an object that accepts two properties, `array` and `object`, which can be used to control the destructuring requirement for each of `array` and `object` independently for variable declarations and assignment expressions.
-By default, `array` and `object` are set to true for both `VariableDeclarator` and `AssignmentExpression`.
+Each property is an object containing two properties, `array` and `object`, which can be used to control the destructuring requirement for each of `array` and `object` independently for variable declarations and assignment expressions.
+By default, `array` and `object` are set to `true` for both `VariableDeclarator` and `AssignmentExpression`.

 ```json
 {